 โก Quickstart Guide¶

 Welcome to the Gittxt quickstart!
-This guide walks you through your first scan using the gittxt
+This guide walks you through your first scan using the gittxt CLI.

 Gittxt lets you extract AI-ready textual datasets from local folders or GitHub repositories in seconds.